Extended regime of coexisting metallic and insulating phases in a two-orbital electronic system

-{\it Conclusions.} We investigated the effect of non-local collective electronic fluctuations on the Mott transition in a two-orbital quarter-filled Hubbard-Kanamori model by comparing the results of the \mbox{D-TRILEX} and DMFT methods.
+{\it Conclusions.} We investigated the effect of non-local collective electronic fluctuations on the Mott transition in a two-orbital quarter-filled model with density-density interaction by comparing the results of the \mbox{D-TRILEX} and DMFT methods.
 At the considered temperature, the DMFT solution of the problem remains metallic below the critical interaction ${U^{\ast}_{c}=2.2}$, and at this value of the interaction undergoes the Mott transition.
 We find that the inclusion of non-local correlations by means of the \mbox{D-TRILEX} approach stabilizes the metallic phase up to the very large critical interaction ${U_{c}=4.5}$.
-The \mbox{D-TRILEX} method also captures the Mott transition at ${U^{\ast}_{c}}$ as a second stable solution.
+The \mbox{D-TRILEX} method also captures the appearance of Mott insulating phase at ${U^{\ast}_{c}}$ as a second meta-stable solution.
 This leads to a remarkably broad coexistence region between the metallic and the Mott insulating phases that exist at the same filling, but with different values of the chemical potential between the $U^{\ast}_{c}$ and the $U_{c}$ critical interactions.
-Our results show that already for a simple two-orbital model DMFT cannot correctly interpolate between the moderately- and strongly-interacting regimes.
-This fact bring an interesting evidence that non-local correlations in multi-orbital systems may lead to non-trivial effects due to the presence of additional channels for collective electronic fluctuations.
+Our results show, that for a simple two-orbital model, DMFT cannot correctly interpolate between the moderately- and strongly-interacting regimes, in analogy with the single-orbital case.
+This fact brings further evidence that non-local correlations may lead to non-trivial effects due to the presence of additional channels for collective electronic fluctuations also in multi-orbital systems.

-As the considered model was proposed for a low-energy description of some realistic materials~\cite{PhysRevB.70.205116, PhysRevB.66.115107}, the coexistence of metallic and Mott insulating phases could be detected experimentally, for example by measuring dielectric properties of the system~\cite{Pustogow2021}.
-One can speculate that the observed phase coexistence could be exploited in the realization of Mott-based electronic switches or transistors.
-The experimental realization of Mott field effect transistors (MottFET) was shown to be practically viable~\cite{doi:10.1063/1.121999, doi:10.1063/1.3651612, Zhong2015}.
-The region of negative charge compressibility between the two stable solutions could forbid the spontaneous switch between the two solutions.
-In this case, application of a static electric field should be sufficient to drive the transition between the metallic and Mott insulating phases, as this perturbation would effectively change the chemical potential from $\mu$ to $\mu^{*}$ or {\it vice versa}.